 Information on peak wastewater flows from pumping records are used to predict anticipated peak wastewater generation in both the Salton City and Desert Shores facilities.
-The future number of employees is based on the performance standard of 1.45 employees per 1,000 population as it applies to the total District population.
+The future number of employees is based on the performance standard of 1.45 employees per 1,000 population as it applies to the total District population as it grows in the future.